ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/project-with-survey/mac-os/README.md

 ## Prerequisites

 To set up the Project application, ensure you have Docker and Docker Compose installed on your system.
-For Linux users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Linux](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
-To install and use Nodejs in Linux machine, you can follow instructions here: [How To Install Nodejs in Linux](https://nodejs.org/en/download/package-manager).
+For Mac users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Mac](https://docs.docker.com/desktop/setup/install/mac-install/).
+To install and use Nodejs in Mac machine, you can follow instructions here: [How To Install Nodejs in Mac](https://nodejs.org/en/download/package-manager).

 ## Installation